Mileage Deduction 2026

 The Self-Employed Mileage Deduction: IRS Rate, Rules, and How to Track It

-The IRS lets you deduct 72.5 cents for every business mile you drive.
+Every business mile you drive is deductible at the IRS standard rate in effect on the day of the trip.
 Most freelancers never log those miles — and leave hundreds of dollars on the table every year.

 30-day free trial · cancel anytime.